 31 USC § 5324 defines structuring as a way of organizing large cash transactions into smaller deposits or payments in order to evade one’s reporting requirements; causing or attempting to cause a financial institution to fail to perform its reporting requirements; obstructing or attempting to obstruct a business in fulfilling its reporting requirements; and/or assisting or attempting to assist in structuring any transactions that violate 26 U.S.C. § 6050I.
 Typical structuring schemes involve taxpayers making multiple deposits below the $10,000 threshold in order to avoid having to fill out Form 8300 and report said receipts to the IRS.

 Structuring is a felony offense and the punishments can be severe.
 Penalties include monetary fines, imprisonment of up to 10 years, or both.
 Additionally, because structuring is often used in connection with other crimes, such as tax evasion or money laundering, an individual accused of structuring could face lengthy jail time and/or civil penalties for the entirety of the individual’s conduct.

-If you need assistance in defending claims of structuring payments or cash receipts, please contact us today for a free consultation.
-Call Norman D. McKellar toll-free at 1-877-4-TAX-SOS.
+If you need assistance in defending claims of structuring payments or cash receipts, please contact Norman D. McKellar today for a FREE CONSULTATION at 865-566-0125.